EarzuChan/Ryo/README.md

 Aka Ryo Editor.

-An in-development GUI for Ryo built using the Me.EarzuChan.Ryo.WinWebAppSystem framework.
+An in-development GUI for Ryo built using the Me.EarzuChan.Ryo.Kurisu framework.
 It is a sleek and user-friendly editor application allowing users to open and edit multiple resource packages simultaneously using a visual editor view, akin to VSCode.
 This powerful editor app is designed to be easily used by general users.